EXCLUSIVE-Iraq signs deal to buy arms, ammunition from Iran-document

 * Communications equipment: $3.795 million

-* M12 USA ammunition 20 X 102 mm: $3 million (Additional reporting by Mark Hosenball and Phil Stewart in Washington, Lou Charbonneau in New York and Michelle Mariam Moghtader in Dubai; editing by Isabel Coles, Ned Parker and Philippa Fletcher)
+* M12 USA ammunition 20 X 102 mm: $3 million (Additional reporting by Mark Hosenball and Phil Stewart in Washington and Michelle Mariam Moghtader in Dubai; editing by Isabel Coles, Ned Parker and Philippa Fletcher)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan